R. T. Rybak

-Raymond Thomas Rybak Jr. (born November 12, 1955) is an American politician, journalist, businessman, and activist who served as the 46th mayor of Minneapolis from 2002 to 2014.
-In the 2001 election Rybak defeated incumbent Sharon Sayles Belton by a margin of 65% to 35%, the widest margin of victory over an incumbent mayor in city history.
-He took office in January 2002, and won a second term in 2005 and a third in 2009.
-In late December 2012, he announced he would not run for another term and was going to be concentrating on his family.
-Rybak called being mayor his "dream job."
+Raymond Thomas Rybak Jr. (born November 12, 1955) is an American politician, journalist, businessman, and activist who served from 2002 to 2014 as the 46th mayor of Minneapolis.
+In 2001, Rybak defeated incumbent mayor Sharon Sayles Belton by a margin of 65% to 35%, the widest margin of victory over an incumbent mayor in city history.
+He took office in January 2002, and was reelected in 2005 and 2009.
+In December 2012, he announced that he would not run for another term and would concentrate on his family.
+Rybak called being mayor his "dream job".

 Before being elected mayor, Rybak worked in journalism, business and activism.
-The first mayor of a major U.S. city to endorse Barack Obama's 2008 campaign for president, Rybak was one of five Vice Chairs of the Democratic National Committee.
+The first mayor of a major U.S. city to endorse Barack Obama's 2008 campaign for president, Rybak was one of five vice chairs of the Democratic National Committee.

 Background

 Rybak grew up in Minneapolis, the son of Lorraine Ann (née Palmer) and Raymond Thomas Rybak, a pharmacist.
 He is partly of Czech descent.
 He graduated from Breck School in 1974 and from Boston College in 1978.

 After returning to Minneapolis, in the 1970s and '80s Rybak worked as a journalist for the Minneapolis Tribune.
 He became managing editor of the Twin Cities Reader, where he also launched Q Monthly, a local gay and lesbian newspaper.
-For a few years, he headed Internet Broadcasting Systems, which started as an online division of Minneapolis television station WCCO and runs websites for many stations across the United States.
-Rybak did consulting work as an Internet strategist, and assisted with some projects with Minnesota Public Radio and Public Radio International.
+For a few years, he headed Internet Broadcasting Systems, which started as an online division of Minneapolis television station WCCO and runs websites for many stations across the country.
+Rybak did consulting work as an Internet strategist and assisted with some projects with Minnesota Public Radio and Public Radio International.

 He also acted as Development Director for Minneapolis's Downtown Council.
 During this time, Rybak worked as a community and political activist.
-In 1994, he was campaign manager for Tony Bouza, the former Minneapolis chief of police who unsuccessfully sought the DFL nomination for Governor of Minnesota.
+In 1994, he was campaign manager for Tony Bouza, the former Minneapolis chief of police who unsuccessfully sought the DFL nomination for governor of Minnesota.
 Rybak was an early member of the group ROAR ("Residents Opposed to Airport Racket"), which campaigned for noise mitigation projects in neighborhoods around the Minneapolis–Saint Paul International Airport.
-The group staged a memorable "pajama protest," where area residents wore their nighttime clothes at the airport to show that they were losing sleep because of airplane noise.
+The group staged a memorable "pajama protest" in which area residents wore their nighttime clothes at the airport to show that they were losing sleep because of airplane noise.

-Rybak serves on the Board of Directors of Nice Ride Minnesota, a public bicycle sharing program.
+Rybak serves on the board of directors of Nice Ride Minnesota, a public bicycle-sharing program.